 -

-MLB debut (Sept 8, 2023): Evan Carter said back in July that he didn’t just want to be a top prospect.
+MLB debut (Sept 8, 2023): Evan said back in July that he didn’t just want to be a top prospect.
 He wanted to be a big leaguer.
 Now he is.

 The Rangers called up Carter, the club’s No. 1 prospect, to debut in the club's eventual 6-3 loss vs. Oakland at Globe Life Field.
 Carter went 1-for-3 with a single in his first at-bat, a walk and a stolen base.
 Carter was called up after Texas had to place outfielder Adolis García on the IL.